 Regulations for Visiting the Independence Palace

-Comfortable and breathable clothing is advised as a lot of walking is expected to explore the entire building.
+Comfortable and breathable clothing is advised as much walking is expected to explore the entire building.

 1. The First Floor